 Chinese mainland reports 40 new local COVID-19 cases

-Of the new local infections, 29 were reported in Liaoning, eight in Jiangsu, two in Guangdong, and one in Guangxi, the commission said in its daily report.
+Of the new local infections, 22 were reported in Inner Mongolia, nine in Liaoning, four each in Jiangsu and Guangdong, and one in Yunnan, the commission said in its daily report.

-Tuesday also saw nine provincial-level regions reporting 40 imported COVID-19 cases, said the commission.
+Thursday also saw eight provincial-level regions reporting 47 imported COVID-19 cases, said the commission.

-Two new suspected cases arriving from outside the mainland were reported in Shanghai.
-No deaths from COVID-19 were reported on the day, it added.
+Six new suspected cases arriving from outside the mainland were reported in Shanghai, and no new deaths from COVID-19 were reported on the day, it added.